lukaszmadrzynski/Website-Update/content/pages/ecotours/jade-dragon-snow-mountain.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Discover the rich history and cultural significance of the region at the **Lijiang Heritage Museum**, where exhibits highlight the traditions and heritage of the Naxi people.
+          Escape the typical tourist trail and discover the hidden serenity of Fuguo Tibetan

+          Buddhist Temple.
+This secluded sanctuary offers a truly authentic spiritual

+          experience, allowing you to find tranquility away from the usual temple crowds

+          and immerse yourself in the peaceful atmosphere of Tibetan Buddhism.

         image:
           type: ImageBlock
           url: /images/Icon.jpg